Core-project: Global patterns of genomic innovations

 Characterization of the primary structure of the major silk gene, h-fibroin, across caddisfly (Trichoptera) suborders

-Frandsen, Paul B; Hotaling, Scott; Powell, Ashlyn; Heckenhauer, Jacqueline.; Kawahara, Akito Y.; Baker, Richard H.; Hayashi, Cheryl Y.; Rios-Touma, Blanca; THolzenthal, Ralph; Pauls U., Steffen and Stewart, Russel J.
+Frandsen, Paul B; Hotaling, Scott; Powell, Ashlyn; Heckenhauer, Jacqueline.; Kawahara, Akito Y.; Baker, Richard H.; Hayashi, Cheryl Y.; Rios-Touma, Blanca; Holzenthal, Ralph; Pauls U., Steffen and Stewart, Russel J.

 Allelic resolution of insect and spider silk genes reveals hidden genetic diversity